Project 3: Zine Game

 Requirements

-There will be a project sketch due on Week 8 Thurday, November 21.
-Please bring your ideas / prototypes to class for discussion.
+- PART 1: SKETCH OF PROJECT PROPOSAL ๐ Due: Week 8 Thursday, May 22 Please bring your ideas / prototypes to class for discussion.

-AND include at least two of the following aspects into your project:
+- โ๏ธ At least ONE (1) of the following aspects into your project:

 Interactive Text